TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-Instead of using the script, I will randomly select a plugin from the list and attempt to access the URL on Ambassador using curl.
-I will use the path-as-is option to prevent curl from correcting paths like ../.
-This successfully retrieves /etc/passwd, confirming file access.
+Instead of using the script, I will `randomly select a plugin` from the list and attempt to `access the URL` on Ambassador using curl.
+I will use the `path-as-is option` to prevent curl from correcting paths like ../.
+This successfully retrieves `/etc/passwd`, confirming file access.

 <br />